 system & monitoring results achieved

 we explain the steps that were to ensure that the implemented solution remains effective.
-We want to prevent process reverting to its previous so we can continue to hold the gains achieved by the process improvement.
+We want to prevent the process from reverting to its previous so we can continue to hold the gains achieved by the process improvement.

 Step 7: Conclusion

 Finally, once we take all necessary actions and solve the problem, all results with progress are report to management.
-And an action plan is drawn for the causes that are cannot be resolved now.
+And an action plan is drawn for the causes that cannot be resolved now.

 7.1 Horizontal deployment

 Do the horizontal deployment by implementing the same actions to similar product and process steps.